 > View School Zones via Ministry of Education

-All students who live within the home zone listed below shall be entitled to enrol at Parnell District School.
+All students who live within our home zone shall be entitled to enrol at Parnell District School.

-If you would like to enrol your child at our school please complete the attached ‘Commitment to Enrol’ form and return it to Parnell District School together with verification of your residential address.
+If you would like to enrol your child at our school please complete our ‘Commitment to Enrol’ form and return it to Parnell District School with verification of your residential address.

-If you have any questions you would like answered please email our Enrolment Officer, Kathy at [email protected] or call her on (027) 627 7326.
+If you have any questions you would like answered please email our Enrolment Officer, Kathy or call her on 027 627 7326.

 Appendix A: Please select first letter of street name